anyscale/madewithml.github.io/docs/courses/mlops/styling.md

 '''
 ```

+Here we're telling Black that our maximum line length should be 100 characters and to include and exclude certain file extensions.

-> The [pyproject.toml](https://www.python.org/dev/peps/pep-0518/#file-format){:target="_blank"} was created to establish a more human-readable configuration file that is meant to replace a `setup.py` or `setup.cfg` file and is increasingly widely adopted by many open-source libraries.
+> The [pyproject.toml](https://www.python.org/dev/peps/pep-0518/#file-format){:target="_blank"} was created to establish a more human-readable configuration file that is meant to replace a `setup.py` or `setup.cfg` file and is increasingly adopted by many open-source libraries.

-Here we're telling Black that our maximum line length should be 79 characters and to include and exclude certain file extensions.
-We're going to follow the same configuration steps in our pyproject.toml file for configuring isort as well.
-Place the following configurations right below Black's configurations:
+### isort

+Next, we're going to configure isort in our `pyproject.toml` file (just below Black's configurations):

 ```toml linenums="1"
 # iSort